the clean

 95% of hydrogen fuel is made with methane, a fossil fuel input that emits carbon dioxide.

-CHIEF MANUFACTURING OFFICER
+CHIEF TECHNOLOGY OFFICER

 Dr John Canik